 GAINESVILLE, Fla.
 (AP) President Donald Trump's recent executive order calling for a review of a rule protecting small bodies of water from pollution and development is strongly supported by golf course owners who are wary of being forced into expensive cleanups on their fairways.

-It just so happens that Trump's business holdings include a dozen golf courses in the United States, and critics say his executive order is par for the course: yet another unseemly conflict of interest that would benefit Trump properties if it goes through.
+It just so happens that Trump's business holdings include a dozen golf courses in the United States, and critics say his executive order is par for the course: yet another unseemly conflict of interest that would result in a benefit to Trump properties if it goes through.

-Trump's order targets a U.S. Environmental Protection Agency rule released under former President Barack Obama in 2015 that redefined ''waters of the United States'' protected under the Clean Water Act of 1972.
+Trump's order targets a U.S. Environmental Protection Agency rule - released under former President Barack Obama in 2015 - that designates many smaller creeks and wetlands as protected under the Clean Water Act of 1972.
 Environmentalists, and some hunting and fishing groups, say keeping those humble waterways intact and clean is essential to the larger downstream waters they feed.

-The administration did not respond to requests for comment by The Associated Press.
+The administration did not respond to requests for comment by The Associated Press for this story.

 Trump's executive order is lifting the pro-business spirits of many, including builders, landowners, and farmers who opposed the Obama rule as too onerous.
 The American Farm Bureau contends the Obama rule would convert much of the nation's farmlands to wetlands in the eyes of the law, opening a door for more intrusion from regulators.

 John Duarte, a fourth-generation California farmer involved in a legal battle over Clean Water Act violations on one of his farms, applauded Trump's decision to rescind the rule.